UHDanke/gd_docs/bugs/bugs.md

 Only the first tick is affected, the effect is properly applied on the second one.
 All Area triggers are affected.
 With Area Scale and Area Move, this can crash your game.

+### Scale / Rotate Bug
+Scaling or Rotating an object by a large amount makes it impossible to undo the transformation if done inside the editor.
+The Start Position multiply bug is the main way you can scale or rotate an object by the amount needed to perform this bug.

 ## \[2.206\] Silent Move visual delay